Moist & Sticky Date and Walnut Loaf (An Old-Fashioned Recipe)

 Pro tip: Use fresh pitted dates (avoid overly dry ones), and make sure your butter and eggs are room temperature before mixing.
 This ensures the cake comes together smoothly.

-How to Make Date Cake – Step-by-Step Instructions
+How to Make a Moist Date Cake (Step-by-Step)

 This isn’t just another date cake recipe — it’s a ritual of comfort.
 Here’s how to make sure your moist date and walnut cake comes out perfectly every time.